Find answers to common questions about the University of Wisconsin Health and Wellness Management program.

-The Bachelor of Science in Health and Wellness Management has four prerequisite courses.
-If you have not completed some or all of these prerequisites as part of an associate degree or prior coursework, you will need to complete them, or equivalent courses, before taking specific Health and Wellness Management coursework.
+There are four prerequisite courses required for admission to the Bachelor of Science program.
+If you have not completed some or all of these prerequisites as part of an associate degree or prior coursework, you will need to complete them, or equivalent courses, before taking specific Bachelor of Science in Health and Wellness Management coursework.
 UW campus equivalents or other college/university equivalents may be substituted.
 The four prerequisite courses are:

 - Introduction to Psychology

 There are four prerequisites for the Master of Science program, as follows:

 - Anatomy and Physiology or Human Biology or equivalent

 - Intro to Psychology or equivalent

 Do I need to take the ACT, SAT, or GRE?

 If you have an associate degree or equivalent coursework, the ACT or SAT is not required for the bachelor’s program.
 The GRE is not required for the master’s program.